 Boys and girls…YOUR WEEKLY READER MUST BE PUT ON YOUR HOME PAGE AS POSTS.
 IF YOU DO IT ANY OTHER WAY IT WILL NOT GET FED TO MY RSS READER AND YOU WILL NOT GET CREDIT FOR DOING IT!!
 THIS

+Some things to look at before you post your weekly reader: 1.
+Make sure your weekly reader is in a post, not a page.
 2. Make sure you have either tagged, or categorized your post with “weekly reader”.
 3. Make